davidhintelmann/dirwalk/README.md

 - Graceful error handling
 - Minimal dependencies

-Windows solution has reliance on package golang.org/x/sys/windows Linux will use standard library to return filesize. `ConcurrentWalk` function automatically decides which operating system is being used.
+`ConcurrentWalk` function automatically decides which operating system is being used

+Windows solution has reliance on package golang.org/x/sys/windows

+Linux will use standard library to return filesize

 Does not follow symlinks or mount points